Collision-energy Dependence of Deuteron Cumulants and Proton-deuteron Correlations in Au+Au collisions at RHIC: Summary

 Important observations from the comparison of our measurements to the different model calculations can be summarized as follows.
 In most central Au+Au collisions, for thermal models: (i) GCE and CE reasonably describe the deuteron number fluctuation measurements above collision energies of 20~GeV.
 Only the CE model correctly predicts the negative sign of the proton-deuteron correlation. (ii) The thermal model with CE qualitatively agrees with the cumulant ratios for collision energies below 20~GeV, while the thermal model with GCE fails.
 As the CE model explicitly conserves the baryon number, this study reflects the importance of the role of conservation in fluctuation studies at lower collision energies.

 The UrQMD model coupled with a phase-space coalescence mechanism also describes the deuteron number fluctuation and deuteron-proton correlation measurements across all collision energies.
-A simplified modeling of the coalescence process without taking into account the phase-space information of constituent nucleons fails to describe the measured proton-deuteron number correlation.
+A simple modeling of the coalescence process without taking into account the phase-space information of constituent nucleons fails to describe the measured proton-deuteron number correlation.

 The $\kappa\sigma^{2}$ of the deuteron number distribution shows a smoothly decreasing trend with decreasing collision energy in contrast to protons.
 A simple statistical test suggests that the low deuteron multiplicity may be responsible for the observed near-Poisson behavior of deuteron cumulant ratios.
+Such trends as observed in the data currently do not support a scenario of enhanced formation of pre-clusters that might arise due to the presence of a CP/first-order phase transition.
 Our measurements can be utilized further to study the chemical freeze-out thermodynamics of deuterons and to constrain the light nuclei production model parameters.
-In the future, with higher event statistics and improved acceptance, $\pt$ and rapidity differential measurements of light nuclei fluctuations and hadron-nuclei correlations with better statistical and systematic precision are possible.
+In the future, with higher event statistics and improved acceptance achieved in phase-II of BES and fixed-target collision datasets, $\pt$ and rapidity differential measurements with better statistical and systematic precision are possible.
+Further, fluctuations and hadron-nuclei correlation measurements can be performed for light nuclei species such as the triton, $^{3}\mathrm{He}$, and $^{4}\mathrm{He}$.
 This has the potential for a major improvement in the discriminating power of comparisons with model calculations and might help resolve the nuclei production puzzle in high-energy heavy-ion collisions.